 Even now, over a decade after I first bought it, I still read sections of it every few months as I love to remind myself why things are the way they are in Thailand, this land of seemingly contradictory things.

 Nowadays ‘Very Thai: Everyday Popular Culture‘ is in its second printing, and with a third one hitting bookstore shelves soon.
 An update that has apparently changed quite a lot of the book’s content.

 The book is a wonderful gift to yourself, if you just want to understand what is going on around you as you go about your Thailand day, It is also the perfect gift to give someone who is as fascinated with Thai culture as you are.

-You can currently order the second edition of ‘Very Thai: Everyday Popular Culture‘ on Amazon.
-It is also available in German on Amazon Germany.
+You can currently order the second edition of ‘Very Thai: Everyday Popular Culture‘ on many online bookshops.
+It is also available in German.